 There is a strong correlation to sleep quality and skin quality.
-Dr Natalie Blakely was asked by Professional Beauty to share her advice.
+Natalie Blakely was asked by Professional Beauty to share her advice.

 Get Your Beauty Sleep

 With clients now recognising the generative power of sleep on the skin’s cells, Georgia Seago finds out how you can help them overhaul their bedtime habits for skin health and wellbeing

 What effect does a lack of sleep have on the skin?

 “Dark circles around the eyes are the most common tell-tale sign of a poor night’s sleep,” says Natalie Blakely, aesthetic doctor and owner of the Light Touch Clinic is Weybridge, Surrey.
 These are caused by an increase in cortisol often referred to as the stress hormone, which the body produces lots of when it’s tired.